Gibberella zeae: Importance

 The loss of yield and contamination of seed with mycotoxins, alongside reduced seed quality, are the main contributions to the impact of this disease.
 Two mycotoxins, the trichothecene deoxynivalenol (DON), a strong biosynthesis inhibitor, and zearalenone, an estrogenic mycotoxin, can be found in grains after FHB epidemics.
 DON is a type of vomitoxin and, as its name states, is an antifeedant.
 Livestock that consume crops contaminated with vomitoxin become sick and refuse to eat anymore.
-Zearalenone is a phytoestrogen, mimicking mammals' estrogen.
+Zearalenone is a xenoestrogen, mimicking mammals' estrogen.
 It can be disastrous if it gets into the food chain, as zearalenone causes abortions in pregnant females and feminization of males.

 In 1982, a major epidemic affected 4 e6ha of the spring wheat and barley growing in the northern Great Plains of North Dakota, South Dakota, and Minnesota.
 The yield losses exceeded 6.5 e6ST worth approximately $826 million, with total losses related to the epidemic near one billion dollars.
 Years that followed this epidemic, reported losses that have been estimated between $200-$400 million annually.
 Losses in barley because of FHB are large in part due to the presence of DON.
 Barley prices from 1996 in Minnesota fell from $3.00 to $2.75 per bushel if the mycotoxin was present and another $0.05 for each part per million of DON present.

+In 2025, the Federal Bureau of Investigation (FBI) arrested a Chinese scientist, Yunqing Jian, for smuggling F. graminearum from China into the U.S. Jian pled guilty to smuggling biological materials and served five months in prison.
+A U.S. Customs and Border Protection director stated that the actions were "protecting the American people from biological threats that could devastate [their] agricultural economy and cause harm to humans".
+Experts doubt that the smuggled fungus could be used effectively.

 DON chemotypes of F. graminearum include 3ADON.